 5.3.1.
-The projects identified below are a sample of those that have been selected for implementation within the period 2021 to 2025 because they either generally provide the largest proportion of savings or were already planned for delivery as
+The projects identified below are a sample of those that have been selected for implementation within the period 2021 to 2025 because they either generally provide the largest proportion of savings or were already planned for delivery as part of an ongoing programme of works and post the ESOS report.

+Energy (5) 5.3.2.
-The provision of a green energy gas supplier in late 2021 has shown net reductions in 2022 & 23 and will continue; NSSLGlobal now use green energy suppliers for both

-Investment in collaborative tools to reduce travel internally within NSSLGlobal and customers and suppliers.
+- Pipe lagging for A/C etc (ESOS report & TM44 report). - The provision of a green energy gas supplier in late 2021 should show reductions in 2022 and onwards; NSSLGlobal now use green energy suppliers for both Gas and electric for both sites. - Investment in collaborative tools to reduce travel internally within NSSLGlobal and customers and suppliers.

 5.3.3.
-Travel/Transport
+Travel/Transport 🔘 💆

-- Replacement company vehicles will be more environmentally friendly (Hybrid or electric vehicles producing less CO2 emissions).
-Two leased EV work vans in late 2023. - Four free hybrid/electric vehicle charging points are now fitted at the Redhill site and are free to use for staff and visitors to encourage greener staff vehicles; our Newcastle office had a single charging point fitted in 2023 and we will ensure that we have sufficient charging points in the future as part of our continuous improvement and as more electric vehicles are utilised by NSSLGlobal (including grey fleet). - Improved/innovative organisation/planning of field service engineers (1 person, two jobs, 1 trip). - Hybrid working to reduce driving for work. - Investment in collaborative tools to reduce travel within NSSLGlobal and customer/ suppliers. - Further incentives for staff for cycling to work alongside purchasing electric vehicle/ hybrid cars. - Additional small hubs (Portsmouth, Faslane and Plymouth) will reduce staff travel and include smart logistics planning.
+- Replacement company vehicles will be more environmentally friendly (Hybrid or electric vehicles producing less CO2 emissions). - Two free hybrid/electric vehicle charging points are already fitted at the Redhill site and are free to use for staff and visitors to encourage greener staff vehicles; our Newcastle office will have a charging point fitted in 2023 and we will ensure that we have sufficient charging points in the future as part of our continuous improvement and as more electric vehicles are utilised by NSSLGlobal (including grey fleet). - Improved/innovative organisation/planning of field service engineers (1 person, two jobs, 1 trip). - Hybrid working to reduce driving for work. - Investment in collaborative tools to reduce travel within NSSLGlobal and customer/ suppliers. - Further incentives for staff for cycling to work alongside purchasing electric vehicle/ hybrid cars.

-Waste 5.3.4.
+5.3.4.
+Waste

-- Continued provision of facilities for recyclable materials.

-- Staff awareness training.
+- Continued provision of facilities for recyclable materials. - Staff awareness training.

-- Water 🖒 5.3.5.
+Water 🚫 🖒 5.3.5.

-- Staff awareness training.
+Staff awareness training.